openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 ## Uploading files to a server {#uploading-files-to-a-server}

 To upload files to a server, first call the browse() method to allow a user to select one or more files.
 Next, when the FileReference.upload() method is called, the selected file is transferred to the server.
-If the user selects multiple files using the FileReferenceList.browse() method, Flash Player creates an array of selected files called FileReferenceList.fileList.
+If the user selects multiple files using the FileReferenceList.browse() method, OpenFL creates an array of selected files called FileReferenceList.fileList.
 You can then use the FileReference.upload() method to upload each file individually.

 **_Note:_ **_Using the FileReference.browse() method allows you to upload single files only.
 To allow a user to upload multiple files, use the FileReferenceList.browse() method._